mohamedsayed18/Robot_Dog/README.md

 3- build the urdf file (almost done)
 4- improve my urdf with xacro
 5- launch on gazebo
+    to launch robot on gazebo we need to add some physical properties like inertia and mass

 6- make a launch file (done with rviz)
 7- writing a good readme
+### jokes
+funny_bug
+### References
+book: ros robotics by examples <br/>